radiovisual/keeli/README.md

 Furthermore, there are best practices we want to adhere to with our translated files, and these best practices should be enforceable with an integrity check.

+## Roadmap to Version `1.0.0`

+We are getting close to the initial `1.0.0` release. :tada: Check out [this milestone](https://github.com/radiovisual/i18n-validator/milestone/1) for details.

 ## Configuration

 For each project where you want to run the i18n-validator, you will need to have a file named `i18n-validator.config.json` with the following format: